calypso-binar/jenkins-demo/doc/build-tools.md

 For the Name just add `JDK 11.0.15_10`.
 For Label we will use `amd64&&worker` The label comes from the worker nodes.
 Remember when we configured multiple labels?
 This is the time when we are going to use them to restrict this tool's installation on worker nodes labeled with amd64 and worker in the same time.
 Labels are useful when we want to direct the installation of tools on specific worker nodes.
 For example we might have a Raspberry PI which is an aarch64 architecture.
 Instead of amd64 JDK we would have to install aarch64 JDK.
-In the URL just add https://github.com/AdoptOpenJDK/openjdk11-upstream-binaries/releases/download/jdk-11.0.15+10/OpenJDK11U-jre_x64_linux_11.0.15_10.tar.gz
+In the URL just add https://github.com/AdoptOpenJDK/openjdk11-upstream-binaries/releases/download/jdk-11.0.15%2B10/OpenJDK11U-jdk_x64_linux_11.0.15_10.tar.gz
-Subdirectory of extracted archive will be set to `openjdk-11.0.15_10-jre`.
+Subdirectory of extracted archive will be set to `openjdk-11.0.15_10`.
 This directory can be found in the archive downloaded by jenkins.
+You will have to check the archive to make sure before configuring a tool like this.
 It contains the bin directory where the executables reside.
 Jenkins will set java's home folder to this directory.
 Press save and you are done.

 ![img.png](../img/build-tools/img_2.png)